Hell of the Living Dead: Critical reception

-From retrospective reviews, Glenn Kay (Zombie Movies: The Ultimate Guide) also noted the poor dialogue, as well as bad shot composition—with scenes changing from day to night between cuts, slow pacing and overacting.
-AllMovie described the film as "cluelessly bad" with a script of "dreadful characterizations and dialogue," noting that it would be enjoyed by fans of cult and trash cinema.
-John Kenneth Muir (Horror Films of the 1980s) stated the film was not enjoyable to watch and that it added little originality to the zombie genre in the vein of other films such as Return of the Living Dead and Day of the Dead.
+From retrospective reviews, Glenn Kay in his book Zombie Movies: The Ultimate Guide commented on the poor quality dialogue, as well as bad shot composition—with scenes changing from day to night between cuts, slow pacing and overacting.
+Scott Aaron Stine, author of The Gorehound's Guide to Splatter Films of the 1980s, called the film a "shameless" retread of Dawn of the Dead and Zombi 2, criticized the overuse of mismatched stock footage, and concluded the picture was for "diehard splatterpunk and zombie film completists only."
+Donald Guarisco of AllMovie described the film as "cluelessly bad" with a script of "dreadful characterizations and dialogue," noting that it would be enjoyed by fans of cult and trash cinema.
+John Kenneth Muir (Horror Films of the 1980s) stated the film was not enjoyable to watch and that it added little originality to the zombie genre in the vein of other films such as The Return of the Living Dead and Day of the Dead.
 Both AllMovie and Muir noted the film's similarity to Dawn of the Dead, with Muir referring to it as "perhaps the most blatant rip-off of Dawn of the Dead ever produced".

+Legacy

 Mattei later expressed that he felt the film's dialogue was "pretty stupid" and that like all his films, he would reshoot it if possible.
 When asked how she felt about the film in 2013, actress Margit Evelyn Newton responded that "Obviously seeing it now, I would change some things.
 But that is okay.
 Virus has helped me get more work."
 Fragasso commented on the film later saying that the film "designed with lots of love, but in the end it came out a test tube baby, a kind of abortion [...]
 But I'm satisfied with the end results."

+In 2020, a horror film was released titled Corona Zombies which largely was created by taking footage of Hell of the Living Dead dubbing over the original film with new dialogue.